 Abstract.
 Mutual funds are vulnerable to abuses involving market timing and late trading.
 Primarily, this is due to a failure of governance, and the delayed nature of settlement of both payments and transfers.
 This vulnerability is only exploited over time, through a progression of small steps that, individually, raise no alarm, but in sum, cross the line of acceptable behaviour.
 Solutions to the abuses will be found not in more regulation, but in open governance and a move towards real time gross settlement.

-This paper was submitted as testimony to the U.S. Senate's finance subcommittee during hearings on the mutual funds scandal , 27th January 2004.
+This paper was submitted as testimony to the U.S. Senate's finance subcommittee during hearings on the mutual funds scandal (dead link?) , 27th January 2004.
 Above is HTML, original submitted in PDF form (local and also senate copy), also available is PS.
+Also see the in-person testimony before the hearings.

 Ian Grigg Financial Cryptography in 7 Layers